wednesday-solutions/multi-cloud-etl-pipeline/README.md

     AWS_GLUE_ROLE
 ```

-Rest all the key-value pairs that you wrote in your .env file, make sure you pass them using the `automation/deploy_glue_jobs.sh` file.
+Rest all the key-value pairs that entered in the `.env` file. make sure to pass them using `automation/deploy_glue_jobs.sh` file.

-2. For Azure Databricks, make a workflow with the link of your repo & main file.
+2. For Azure Databricks, make a workflow with the link to your repo & main file.
 Pass the following parameters with their correct values:

 ```
     kaggle_username